fl1ger/deleg/draft-dnsop-deleg.md

 The "tlsa" SvcParamKey is a transport parameter representing a TLSA RRset {{?RFC6698}} to be used when connecting to TargetName using a TLS-based transport.
 If present, this SvcParam SHOULD match the TLSA records whose base domain ({{?RFC6698, Section 3}}) is TargetName.
 Due to bootstrapping concerns, this SvcParamKey has been added to the DELEG record as the TLSA records might only be resolveable after the initial connection to the delegated nameserver was established.
 When this field is not present, certificate validation should be performed by either DANE or by traditional TLS certification validation using trusted root certification authorities.

 The SvcParamValue is a non-empty value-list.
 The presentation and wire format of each value is the same as the presentation and wire format described for the TLSA record as defined in {{?RFC6698}}, sections 2.1 and 2.2 respectively.
-To avoid wasting resources in the parent zone, matching type 0 (exact match) MUST NOT be used.
+To avoid wasting resources in the parent zone, parents MAY reject RRSets containing "tlsa" SvcParams that use matching type 0 (exact match).

 As a special case, the presentation value "disabled", corresponding to an empty value in wire format, indicates that DANE MUST NOT be used with this record.